 C.A.S. candidates: You will wear your cap, gown, and appropriate master's hood and drape your stole over your arm.

 Just prior to stepping onto stage, a professional photographer will take a formal photo of you individually.
-Then hand your name card to the faculty reader.
-Then hand your hood or stole to the faculty member assisting with the hooding and vesting.
+Then hand the reader your name card.
+He or she will announce you as you are hooded.
+Hand your hood or stole to the faculty member assisting with the hooding and vesting.